API (Application programming interface)

 What is an API?

-An API (Application Programming Interface) is a set of rules and tools that allows different software applications to talk to each other.
-Think of it as a bridge that helps two systems exchange data or services without needing to understand each other’s code.
+An API (Application Programming Interface) is a set of rules that lets two software applications exchange data and work together.
+Think of it as a bridge between systems, defining how one program can request information or trigger an action in another, without either side needing to understand the other’s internal code.

 Why are APIs important for ecommerce businesses?

 Ecommerce APIs give merchants the power to customize, automate, and scale their stores.
-They allow developers to build custom features that help implement the business model and enhance customer experience without rebuilding the store.
+They let developers and apps add features, swap services, and automate workflows without rebuilding the underlying store.

 Example of API